Asking for Permission ESL Games, Activities and Worksheets

 Do you mind if I...?

-In this communicative asking permission speaking activity, students practice asking, giving and refusing permission with Do you mind if I...?
+Here is a communicative asking for permission activity to help students practice asking for permission with Do you mind if I...? and responding by either granting or refusing permission.
 Students go around the class asking permission for the things shown on their worksheet using Do you mind if I...?
 Students only give permission if they genuinely think they don't mind.
 If students do mind, they refuse permission and explain why.
-For each item on the worksheet, students must speak to two people.
-When a classmate responds to a question, the student writes down their name and answer on the worksheet.
-When everyone has finished, students give feedback to the class on the people who gave and refused permission.
+When a classmate gives or refuses permission, the student writes down their name and answer on the worksheet.
+This continues until each student has two responses for each item.
+Afterwards, students give feedback to the class on the people who gave and refused permission.

 Do you mind if I...?
 Preview